alven-da/hexagonal-architecture-demo/README.md

-## Hexagonal Architecture
+# Hexagonal Architecture Demo

-This codebase demonstrates a simple Hexagonal Architecture.
+This project demonstrates Hexagonal Architecture in a Typescript language.

-It uses plain Express and Apollo libraries in creating REST and GraphQL interfaces.
+In this example, you'll see how a service can have a REST API and a GraphQL endpoint at the same time and how a MySQL database can be replaced by a MongoDB source with minimum changes.

+Dependency injection was made possible using `typedi` library.